-Application : Applied - the company discloses the remuneration of members of senior management who are not members of the board Explanation on : application of the practice The disclosure of the remuneration of four (4) key senior management personnel in the Company as requested under Practice 7.2 of MCCG), in bands of RM50,000.00 is made on the named basis in the Annual Report 2023 of the Company.
-Explanation for : departure Large companies are requi to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
-Measure : Timeframe :
+Application : Applied - the company discloses the remuneration of members of senior management who are not members of the board

+Explanation on application of the practice : The disclosure of the remuneration of four (4) key senior management personnel in the Company as requested under Practice 7.2 of MCCG), in bands of RM50,000.00 is made on the named basis in the Annual Report 2023 of the Company.

+Explanation for departure :

+Large companies are req uir ed to complete the columns below.
+Non-large companies are encouraged

+to complete the columns

+Measure :

+Timeframe :

-No Position Company Name Salary Allowance Bonus Benefits Other emoluments Total 1 Input info here Input info here Choose an item.
+Company No Name Position Salary Allowance Bonus Benefits Other emoluments Total 1 Input info here Input info here Choose an item.
 Choose an item.
 2 Input info here Input info here Choose an item.
 Choose an item.
 3 Input info here Input info here Choose an item.
 Choose an item.
 4 Input info here Input info here Choose an item.
 Choose an item.
 5 Input info here Input info here Choose an item.
 Choose an item.